 CDI-45205 was one of the broad-spectrum protease inhibitors that were obtained from Kansas State University Research Foundation ("KSURF") under an exclusive license agreement announced in April 2020.
 That agreement provides Cocrystal with an exclusive, royalty-bearing license to develop and commercialize therapeutic, diagnostic and prophylactic products against coronaviruses, caliciviruses and picornaviruses based on antivirals discovered by KSURF.
 See "Collaborations - Kansas State University Research Foundation."
 The Company believes these protease inhibitors have the ability to convert the inactive SARS-CoV-2 polymerase replication enzymes into an active form.
-We are working toward pre-IND status with CDI-45205.
+We are working toward pre-Investigational New Drug application ("IND") status with CDI-45205 with the goal of commencing a Phase 1 clinical study in 2022.
+To this end, in January 2022 we received guidance from the U.S. Food and Drug Administration (the "FDA") for further development of CDI-45205 in response to the Company's pre-IND briefing package that was submitted in 2021.